History of the Knights Hospitaller in the Levant: Miracula and Gerard

 A papal bull of Celestine III in 1191 and another of Innocent IV in 1254 continued to acknowledge the Miracula fable as official history.
 While recognizing actual historical details, they referred also to the miracle related to the Blessed Gerard.
 According to this account, Gerard lived in the Holy City, caring for the poor and the sick.
 During the siege of Jerusalem of 1099, he climbed upon a parapet each day and, rather than stones, threw small loaves of bread to the besieging Crusaders.
 The Muslim defenders discovered Gerard while he was helping the Christian troops and took him before the "sultan", likely referring to the Fatimid governor of Jerusalem Iftikhar ad-Daula.
 For evidence, the sack of loaves was presented, but Gerard's accusers could only find stones in his bag.
 The loaves had miraculously turned into rocks.
 Gerard was freed and continued helping the Crusaders each day until 15 July 1099.
-The successful Crusaders praised him, making donations to the hospital.
 These accounts led to his hagiography, with him dying in coelesti sede collocato, posted on a heavenly throne.
 According to other versions, the Muslims believed that Gerard was hoarding money and not paying the proper taxes, and he was arrested and tortured, leaving him crippled for the rest of his life.